palkan/active_delivery/README.md

 # Active Delivery

-Framework providing an entry point (single _interface_) for all types of notifications: mailers, push notifications, whatever you want.
+Active Delivery is a framework providing an entry point (single _interface_ or _abstraction_) for all types of notifications: mailers, push notifications, whatever you want.

 📖 Read the introduction post: ["Crafting user notifications in Rails with Active Delivery"](https://evilmartians.com/chronicles/crafting-user-notifications-in-rails-with-active-delivery)